When Did Reusable Water Bottles Become A Status Symbol?

 From sterling silver and fur-trimmed keychains to the long tradition of pricey pens and fancy lighters, transforming utilitarian items into status symbols is far from new.
 But the high-end reusable water bottle — excuse me, that’s “hydration vessel” in industry-speak — feels, in many ways, like an especially ironic addition to the canon of items that have undergone a conspicuous luxe-ification.
 Chalk it up to their outdoorsy roots, or the very real role they play in preventing disposable plastics from filling up landfills, polluting the ocean, and generally destroying the planet, but something about the reusable water bottle feels like it’s too pure to be corrupted.

-But, then again, a portion of the proceeds from S’well’s Swarovski bottles (100 percent of the £1,000 bottles and 20 percent of the £110 ones), for example, go to support the Swarovski Waterschool, which teaches children about sustainable development.
+But, then again, a portion of the proceeds from S’well’s Swarovski bottles (100 percent of the $1,500 bottles and 20 percent of the $150 ones), for example, go to support the Swarovski Waterschool, which teaches children about sustainable development.
 In fact, in addition to S'well, tons of reusable water bottle companies participate in charity or sustainability initiatives.
 And the trendier reusable water bottles become, the more likely people are to use them, which saves the planet and in some cases, directs money to these worthy causes.
 So it’s kind of a win-win for everyone.
-Unless, I guess, you’re the type to lose that personalised bottle you just spent £40 on.
+Unless, I guess, you’re the type to lose that personalized bottle you just spent $50 on.

 Speaking of the fashion industry, Tavella also notes that it feels like only a matter of time before more big-name brands want to get in on the action, whether that means partnering with a company like S’well or creating a hydration accessory of their own in-house.
 “I’m really surprised Vetements doesn’t have, like, a Poland Springs water bottle,” she laughs.